MaterializeInc/materialize/doc/developer/design/20230110_window_functions.md

 - Partition sizes would not be scalable beyond a single machine, since each partition is stored in a single instance of the data structure.
 (Contrast this with prefix sum implemented by DD's data-parallel operations.)
 - This approach wouldn't compose nicely with WITH MUTUALLY RECURSIVE.
 DD's prefix sum would be incremental not just with respect to changing input data, but also with respect to changes from one iteration of a recursive query to the next.
 This is because DD's operations and data structures (arrangements) are written in a way to incrementalize across Timely's complex timestamps (where the timestamps involve source timestamps as well as iteration numbers).
 Our custom data structure would incrementalize only across source timestamps, by simply updating it in-place when a source timestamp closes.
 But between each iteration, it would need to be fully rebuilt.

-*One interesting option would be to allow the user to switch between prefix sum and a custom datastructure rendering*.
-The custom datastructure rendering is fine if 1) partitions won't be larger than, say, 1000000 elements, and 2) WITH MUTUALLY RECURSIVE is not present in the query.
+*An interesting option would be to allow the user to switch between prefix sum and a custom datastructure rendering*.
+The custom datastructure rendering is fine if 1) partitions won't be larger than, say, 10,000,000 elements, and 2) WITH MUTUALLY RECURSIVE is not present in the query.
 Maybe both huge partitions and window functions _inside_ WITH MUTUALLY RECURSIVE are rare enough that the default could be the custom datastructure rendering.
 The switching could be realized by a new keyword after the PARTITION BY clause.

 ### Implement Prefix Sum in MIR (involving `LetRec`) instead of a large chunk of custom rendering code